 Learning in Pre-Prep is all about giving pupils an appetite to find out more.
 There is lots of fun along the way, because happy children learn better and although the pupils may not realise it, they are absorbing information, skills and techniques all the time.
 Bit by bit, they start to build the language they need to express the concepts they are learning, and learn about questioning, challenging and proving ideas.

-You can find out all about Reception, or more information on how different subjects are approached in Pre-Prep, click on the links opposite.
+You can find out all about Reception, or more information on how different subjects are approached in Pre-Prep, by clicking on the links opposite.

 In Year 1, we have lots of fun learning.
 In Literacy, children begin to read and write independently and with enthusiasm.
 We delve into fairy tales, explore poetry and inspect the features of non-fiction books.
 The children work in small groups and as a class, join in discussions and make relevant contributions.
 The children build confidence by voicing their opinions, sharing their ideas and listening to others.